 The results of the analysis demonstrate that Tri-C is a strong investment for all three major stakeholder groups-students, taxpayers, and society.
-As shown, students receive a great return for their investments in a Tri-C education.
-At the same time, taxpayers' investment in Tri-C returns more to government budgets than it costs and creates a wide range of social benefits throughout Ohio.
+As shown, students receive a great return for their investments in an education from Tri-C. At the same time, taxpayers' investment in Tri-C returns more to government budgets than it costs and creates a wide range of social benefits throughout Ohio.